List of sports events affected by the virus from China

 ROWING

-Asia and Oceania Olympic qualifying regatta in Chungju, South Korea from April 27-30 cancelled.
+Asia and Oceania Olympic qualifying regatta in Chungju, South Korea from April 27-30 canceled.

 RUGBY

-Six Nations: Italy vs. England in Rome on March 14, no spectators.

 Women’s Six Nations: Italy vs. Scotland in Legnano on Feb.
-23; Ireland vs. Italy in Dublin on March 8 postponed.
-Italy vs. England in Padua on March 15, no spectators.
+23; Ireland vs. Italy in Dublin on March 8; Italy vs. England in Padua on March 15, postponed.

 Pro14 in Italy: Zebre vs. Ospreys, Treviso vs. Ulster on Feb.
 29 postponed.